jbest2015/spoc-prosody/README.md

 Interpretation:
 The speaker sounds direct, focused, and possibly a bit impatient.
 The loudness and firmness suggest they expect a clear and immediate answer.
 It feels like a check-in, but not a casual one—more like someone keeping tabs or needing something urgently.
 ```

+## How to Contribute
+- Open an issue for bugs, feature requests, or questions
+- Pull requests are welcome!
+Please describe your changes clearly
+- See the code comments and this README for guidance

+## Roadmap
+- [ ] Word-level alignment using Whisper timestamps or Gentle
+- [ ] Real-time/streaming mode
+- [ ] GUI or web interface
+- [ ] More advanced tone/emotion classification
+- [ ] Export to JSON, HTML, or PDF
+- [ ] More LLM prompt templates/examples

 ## Files
 - `main.py`: Entry point